Authored by the expert who managed and guided the team behind the Oman Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should do your own research before making any decisions.
+This is not financial or investment advice, because we do not know your budget, debt level, residency status, tax situation, or personal plans, so you should do your own research before buying property in Muscat.

 Is it smart to buy now in Muscat, or should I wait as of 2026?